jonahbeckford/dk/docs/SPECIFICATION.md

 #### pipe-object ID -s SLOT -x PIPE

+> Deprecated.
+This command will be replaced by dynamic tasks.

 Write the contents of the slot `SLOT` for the object uniquely identified by identifier `ID` to the pipe named `PIPE`.

 | Option      | Description                                  |